fraszczakszymon/ad-engine/README.md

 * trivial

 Note that adding `reporter.severity()` to `beforeEach()` sets a fixed value for all the cases in the file.
+This can't be overridden by putting different severity in cases, as the one in `beforeEach()`` is a parent value.
 If you want to set different severity for some cases, put it right under `it` instead.

 #### Categories